 Aboriginal Australia, Australia: Aboriginal-owned and -run tours throughout the country.
 Definitely no walks over Uluru here.

 Local Alike, Thailand: Offers community-based tourism in hill-tribe villages of Chiang Rai province.

 Il Ngwesi Lodge, Kenya: Ecolodge and rhino sanctuary in northern Kenya, run by the Maasai who own and manage the land.

-Kapawi Lodge, Peru: Ecolodge and reserve in the Amazon rainforest, near the border with Peru, run by the Achuar people.
+Kapawi Lodge, Ecuador: Ecolodge and reserve in the Amazon rainforest, near the border with Peru, run by the Achuar people.

 Cofán Survival Fund, Ecuador: Ecotours and nature expeditions in the Amazon, owned and run by the Cofán.